AcademySoftwareFoundation/OpenColorIO/docs/configurations/aces_studio.rst

 Users who need a simpler config that contains just the basics needed to use ACES color management in common DCC tools are encouraged to check out the :ref:`aces_cg`.

+The most recent version of the Studio config is based on ACES 2.0.

 The latest version of this config may be downloaded from the Releases page of its GitHub `repo. <https://github.com/AcademySoftwareFoundation/OpenColorIO-Config-ACES/releases>`_